isabella232/ds-blog/blog/DS-1311/RDS-Encryption-At-Rest.md

 python compare_instances.py | egrep "^#|^\+"
 ```

-and if the differences are what you expect simply rename the `new-*` instances to their original names using AWS CLI:
+and if the differences are what you expect, simply rename the `new-*` instances to their original names using AWS CLI:

 ```bash
 aws rds modify-db-instance --db-instance-identifier new-old-prod-one           --new-db-instance-identifier prod-one --apply-immediately